benbradshaww/hiv_molecule_classification/README.txt

-Sections:
-* Dataset

-** Dataset
+HIV Molecule Classification Project

-This HIV Dataset from
+Dataset

-The results of the screening test released in May 2004 placed each compound in one of three categories.
+This project utilizes an HIV dataset released in May 2004, which categorizes chemical compounds into three classes based on the results of a screening test:

-CA - Confirmed Active
+	•	CA: Confirmed Active
-CM - Confirmed Moderately Active
+	•	CM: Confirmed Moderately Active
-CI - Confirmed Inactive
+	•	CI: Confirmed Inactive

-In this investigation I will be creating a model to classify molecules based on whether they are confirmed HIV active or not.
-Consequently, classes CA and CM will be merged into one and are assigned the label 1.
-CI will be assigned the label 0.
+Class Simplification

+For the purposes of this investigation, I merged classes CA and CM into a single positive class (assigned label 1), while the CI class is treated as the negative class (assigned label 0).
+This simplifies the classification problem into a binary task: identifying HIV-active vs. HIV-inactive molecules.

+Imbalanced Dataset Challenge

-One difficulty with this dataset revolves around the number of HIV positive samples.
+One key challenge with this dataset is the imbalance between HIV-positive and HIV-negative samples:
-There are 1443 HIV positive molecules and 39684 HIV negative molecules.

-Test set results: loss= 0.4025 accuracy= 0.8580 recall= 0.4158 precision= 0.1084 f1= 0.1720
+	•	HIV positive molecules: 1,443
+	•	HIV negative molecules: 39,684

+To address this imbalance, I applied a combination of undersampling of HIV-negative molecules and oversampling of HIV-positive molecules to create a more balanced training dataset.

+Model

+I employed a Message Passing Neural Network (MPNN) for this classification task.
+MPNNs are designed for processing graph-structured data, which is well-suited for representing molecules as graphs with atoms as nodes and bonds as edges.
+For more information on MPNNs, please visit my blog: MPNN Blog Post.

+Model Performance

+The model’s performance on the test dataset is as follows:

+	•	Test Loss: 0.4025
+	•	Test Accuracy: 85.80%
+	•	Recall: 41.58%
+	•	Precision: 10.84%
+	•	F1 Score: 17.20%

+Despite a decent overall accuracy, the model struggled to correctly identify HIV-positive molecules, with 60% of HIV-positive samples being misclassified as inactive.
+This indicates a challenge in detecting the minority class (HIV positive) effectively, which is a common issue when dealing with imbalanced datasets.

+This version organizes the information more clearly, improving readability and conveying the project’s challenges and results more effectively.